dreeves/agifriday/README.md

-Drafts and research for my AGI Friday newsletter
+Drafts and research for my AGI Friday newsletter.
+This repo is all about [the gissues](https://github.com/dreeves/agifriday/issues "GitHub Issues = gissues").

 ## Quick Links